|

 protection in those days.
 Head protectors were not required until 1939.

-In 1916, the NCAA recommended that football players wear numbers on the back
+In 1916, the NCAA recommended that football players wear numbers on the

-was extra cloth padding added to the shoulders and over the thighs and
+extra cloth padding added to the shoulders and over the thighs and

 knees.
 But that was all; there was little protection for players in the